 4. Full accessibility

-The only way to access web content is through the use of a computer, smartphone, tablet or other internet-ready device.
+The only way to access web content is through the use of a computer, smartphone, tablet, or another internet-ready device.
 This requires your audience to own one of these devices (as well as an internet connection and power supply) in order to view your design.
 Print does not.

 5. Visual consistency